it-innovation/sam/doc/tutorial.rst

 Finally, our `Client` will test the provider by creating a new `File` and using it::

   class Client {
-    private DataProvider myDataProvider;
+    private Object myDataProvider;

-    public Client(DataProvider dataProvider) {
+    public Client(Object dataProvider) {
       myDataProvider = dataProvider;
     }

     public void test() {
-      File file = myDataProvider.newFile();
+      Object file = myDataProvider.newFile();
       file.put();
       file.get();
     }
   }

 .. note::
   In this simplified language, all methods must be public and all fields must be private.
-Types are mostly ignored and could be replaced by `Object`.
+Types should generally be declared as `Object` or `Ref` for user-defined classes.

 See :ref:`Behaviour` for more information about defining behaviour.
+See :ref:`Types` for more information about SAM's type system.

 Configuration
 -------------
 We can now define the initial configuration::

   config {
-      Client user;
+      Ref user;
-      DataProvider dataProvider;
+      Ref dataProvider;

       test {
           dataProvider = new DataProvider();